Logahoric Higgs Torsors for a Complex Reductive Group: Moduli Space of Logahoric Higgs Torsors

-\item Given a tame $(\Gamma,G)$-Higgs bundle $(F,\phi)$, we may consider its adjoint $\Gamma$-equivariant Higgs bundle $({\rm Ad}(F),\phi)$.
-A. Ramanathan proved that a principal $G$-bundle $F$ is $R$-semistable if and only if its adjoint bundle ${\rm Ad}(F)$ is semistable (see \cite[Corollary 3.18]{Rama19961} and \cite[Theorem 2.2]{FriMor1998}).
-This property can be generalized to $G$-Higgs bundles (see Corollary \ref{412} and \ref{417}).
-In conclusion, the $R$-stability condition for a $(\Gamma,G)$-Higgs bundle is equivalent to the stability condition of $({\rm Ad}(F),\phi)$.
-Thus, we will construct the moduli space $\mathfrak{M}^{ss}_H([Y/\Gamma])$ of semistable Higgs bundles over $[Y/\Gamma]$.
+\item A $(\Gamma,G)$-bundle $F$ is $R$-semistable if and only if $F$ is $R_\mu$-semistable, where $\mu$ is given in \S\ref{sect_R_mu_stab}.
+Considering the adjoint representation $G \rightarrow {\rm GL}(\mathfrak{g})$, the $\Gamma$-equivariant adjoint bundle $F(\mathfrak{g})$ is then semistable (see Remark \ref{rem adj bundle}), where we take $F(\mathfrak{g})$ as a parabolic bundle and the stability condition is given by the parabolic degree.
+In total, $F$ is $R$-semistable if the $\Gamma$-equivariant adjoint bundle $F(\mathfrak{g})$ is semistable.
+A similar statement for principal bundles is given by Ramanathan (see \cite[Corollary 3.18]{Rama19961} and \cite[Theorem 2.2]{FriMor1998}).
+Also, the above discussion can be generalized to logarithmic $(\Gamma,G)$-Higgs bundles directly.
+Now denote by $P$ the Hilbert polynomial of $F(\mathfrak{g})$.
+We only have to construct the moduli space $\mathfrak{M}^{ss}_H([Y/\Gamma],P)$ of semistable Higgs bundles on $[Y/\Gamma]$ with Hilbert polynomial $P$, where the stability condition is equivalent to the slope stability condition of the corresponding parabolic bundles.

-\item F. Nironi in \cite{Nir} defined the $\mathcal{E}$-stability condition for sheaves over $[Y/\Gamma]$, where $\mathcal{E}$ is a generating sheaf.
-With a good choice of $\mathcal{E}$, the $\mathcal{E}$-stability condition for bundles on $[Y/\Gamma]$ is equivalent to the stability of $\Gamma$-equivariant bundles on $Y$, where the stability condition is defined by the bundle slope.
-Therefore, the existence of the moduli space of $\mathcal{E}$-semistable Higgs bundles on $[Y/\Gamma]$ will imply the existence of the moduli space $\mathfrak{M}^{ss}_H([Y/\Gamma])$ in the second step.
+\item Nironi in \cite{Nir} defined the $\mathcal{E}$-stability condition for sheaves on $[Y/\Gamma]$, where $\mathcal{E}$ is a generating sheaf.
+With a good choice of $\mathcal{E}$, the $\mathcal{E}$-stability condition for bundles on $[Y/\Gamma]$ is equivalent to the stability of $\Gamma$-equivariant bundles on $Y$, and therefore equivalent to the stability condition of the corresponding parabolic bundles on $X$.
+In total, the existence of the moduli space of $\mathcal{E}$-semistable logarithmic Higgs bundles on $[Y/\Gamma]$ will imply the existence of the moduli space $\mathfrak{M}^{ss}_H([Y/\Gamma],P)$ in the second step.

-Note, lastly, that the construction of the moduli space of Higgs bundles on smooth projective varieties (over $\mathbb{C}$) was first given by C. Simpson \cite{Simp2}, and this construction was generalized by the second author in \cite{Sun202003} to the case of (tame) projective Deligne-Mumford stacks (over any algebraically closed field); we refer the reader to the aforementioned articles for further information. \end{enumerate} The above discussion is the basic idea to construct the moduli space $\mathfrak{M}^{Rss}_H(X,\mathcal{G}_{\boldsymbol\theta})$.
+Note, lastly, that the construction of the moduli space of Higgs bundles on smooth projective varieties (over $\mathbb{C}$) was first given by Simpson \cite{Simp2}, and this construction was generalized by the second author in \cite{Sun202003} to the case of (tame) projective Deligne--Mumford stacks (over any algebraically closed field); we refer the reader to the aforementioned articles for further information. \end{enumerate} The above discussion is the basic idea to construct the moduli space $\mathfrak{M}^{Rss}_H(X,\mathcal{G}_{\boldsymbol\theta},\mu)$.